 Examples of Awareness-Raising Activities

-- Implementation of sustainability training programs by level (lecture-type training and group discussions)
+- Implementation of sustainability training programs by rank (occasional)

-- Organization of seminars on ESG targeting executive officers (occasional)
+- Organization of seminars on ESG targeting officers (occasional)

-Administration of level-based training programs to 1,885 employees (non-consolidated basis)
+- Administration of rank-based training programs to 1,013 employees (non-consolidated basis)

-Mazda's sustainability website is compiled in accordance with GRI Reporting Principles for Defining Report Content with the aim of informing stakeholders on Mazda’s sustainability initiatives.
+Mazda's sustainability website is compiled in accordance with Global Reporting Initiative (GRI) Reporting Principles for Defining Report Content with the aim of informing stakeholders on Mazda’s sustainability initiatives.
 Opinions regarding the website’s content obtained from stakeholders are communicated to executive officers and the employees responsible for their division’s contribution to the website, and are utilized for designing the next year’s initiatives and for determining the information to be disclosed.